veg/phylotree.js/README.md

 ## phylotree.js

 A JavaScript interactive viewer of [phylogenetic trees](https://en.wikipedia.org/wiki/Phylogenetic_tree), written as an extension of the [D3](http://d3js.org) [hierarchy layout](https://github.com/mbostock/d3/wiki/Hierarchy-Layout).
-It generates high quality SVG vector graphics, allows a high degree of customizability (via writing some JavaScript code), and comes with a lot of *automatic* convenicence features.
+It generates high quality SVG vector graphics, allows a great degree of customizability (CSS or JavaScript callbacks), and comes with a lot of *built-in* convenicence features.

 Key features

 * Runs entirely in the browser, including Newick parsing.
 * Can easily handle trees with thousands of tips.
-* Supports linear, radial, scaled branch, tip-aligned, and scaled tip size views
+* Supports linear, radial, scaled branch, tip-aligned, and scaled tip size views.
+*
 * The viewer can be constrained to fit in a given SVG box, or scale based on the size of the tree.
 * Numerous interactive features, including
    * Scaling